 Have your child meet his or her healthcare team

 Make sure your child packs meaningful toys, games, books, pictures, and other items that can give comfort to him or her in the doctor's waiting room or hospital

 Once in the doctor's office or hospital, encourage your child to do some of these activities to relax:

 Breathe in a controlled manner

 Listen to music or a story through headphones

 Watch favorite DVDs

-Model by observing another child experiencing the test, procedure, or surgery on a DVD.
-Your child can demonstrate the behavior to help him or her master it.
+Model by observing another child having the test, procedure, or surgery on a DVD.
+Your child can show the behavior to help him or her master it.